 We have developed this website to provide visitors with information about our program.
 Our goal is to make things easier for potential applicants so all information about our program is readily accessible on the Web.

-For more comprehensive information, we have developed a Clinical Training Manual (pdf, 241kb).
+For more comprehensive information, we have developed a Graduate Clinical Guide.
 This brochure provides general information about our program, the application process, faculty interests and research opportunities.
 We realize that applying to a doctoral program represents a major decision and a very big step in any student’s academic and career life.
 We have tried to make this online brochure as informative as possible, so you will be able to get the most accurate picture of what our program has to offer and what its limitations are.

 You can also access information about our Psychological Clinic, which serves as a training facility for our doctoral students, offering psychotherapy and behavior therapy for adults, children, couples, family and groups for a broad range of issues.